ChrisWhealy/read-sap-odata-catalog/README.md

 ## WARNNING

-Just because an OData service is listed in the dropdown, does not mean it can be invoked - it is possible to partially define an OData service.
+Just because an OData service is listed in the dropdown, does not mean it can be invoked.
+In a Gateway server, it is possible to partially define an OData service!

-So the service name will be listed, but it cannot be invoked.
+Consequently, you will see the service name listed, but you will not be able to invoke it.

-You cannot know this before first attempting to display that service's service document.
+In order to discover whether or not a service can be invoked, you must attempt to display its service document.

 Consequently, you may see error messages such as these: